MEET LYRO - OUR NEW AI CHATBOT

 For example, they can get a customer to share an issue they may have by choosing specific options from a menu (menu-based chatbots).
 They also allow you to automate repetitive answers and offer basic solutions to problems that commonly arise in your field of work.

-By using these bots, you can reduce the workload of your customer support reps and enhance customer satisfaction.
+By using these bots, you can reduce the workload of your service reps and enhance customer satisfaction.
 And if the assistance of a human agent is required, customer service chatbots can quickly transfer the chat to a person available at a time.

-Chances are you’ve heard of some of the popular voice assistants out there, like Google Assistant, Amazon’s Alexa, or Apple’s Siri.
+Chances are you’ve heard of, and used, some of the popular voice assistants out there, like Google Assistant, Amazon’s Alexa, or Apple’s Siri.

 These virtual assistants use voice bot technology to aid users in need.
 They can listen to user queries, give detailed replies, and even carry out specific tasks when instructed to do so.